Rishab27279/EdgeSeg-AI/README.md

 Give it a star ⭐ - It would mean the world to me!

-Share your feedback - Comments and suggestions are always welcome
+Share your feedback - Comments and suggestions are always welcome.

-Try it out - Your usage and feedback help improve the project
+Try it out - Your usage and feedback help improve the project.

 Your support motivates continued development and helps make advanced AI accessible to everyone.

-<p align="center"> <strong>Made with ❤️ for the community</strong><br> <em>Bringing advanced AI capabilities to resource-constrained environments</em> </p>
+<p align="center"> --- <br> <strong>Made with ❤️ for the community</strong> <br> <em>Bringing advanced AI capabilities to resource-constrained environments</em> </p>